smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 * creates a list broadcast-bus-list of it's own buses which match BROADCAST-BUS-TYPE-LIST
 * for each bus which is on a next-hop-bus list but not on the broadcast-bus-list - continue processing as specified in Multi-Cast Processing section above

   + transmission MUST NOT be made until time specified in DELAY field for current node, passes.
-If the time in DELAY field (taking into account NODE-DELAY parameter) has already passed - node MUST introduce a random delay uniformly distributed from 0 to NODE-RANDOM-DELAY parameter.
+If the time in DELAY field (after subtracting `(INCOMING-LINK-DELAY+OUTGOING-LINK-DELAY)` using their respective DELAY-UNITs) has already passed - node MUST introduce a random delay uniformly distributed from 0 to NODE-MAX-RANDOM-DELAY parameter (using NODE-MAX-RANDOM-DELAY-UNIT for calculations).
-  + right before sending each modified packet - further modify all DELAY fields within MULTIPLE-RETRANSMITTING-ADDRESSES by subtracting NODE-DELAY parameter (which represents time which passes between beginning receiving the packet and beginning transmitting the packet).
+  + right before sending each modified packet - further modify all DELAY fields within MULTIPLE-RETRANSMITTING-ADDRESSES by subtracting `(INCOMING-LINK-DELAY+OUTGOING-LINK-DELAY)` (using their respective DELAY-UNITs).
 If resulting value is <0, it is made equal to 0.

 * for each bus which is on the broadcast-bus-list - broadcast modified packet over this bus

   + transmission MUST NOT be made until time specified in DELAY field for current node, passes.
-If the time in DELAY field (taking into account NODE-DELAY parameter) has already passed - node MUST introduce a random delay uniformly distributed from 0 to NODE-RANDOM-DELAY parameter.
+If the time in DELAY field (after subtracting `(INCOMING-LINK-DELAY+OUTGOING-LINK-DELAY)` using their respective DELAY-UNITs) has already passed - node MUST introduce a random delay uniformly distributed from 0 to NODE-MAX-RANDOM-DELAY parameter (using NODE-MAX-RANDOM-DELAY-UNIT for calculations).
-  + right before broadcasting each modified packet - further modify all DELAY (including TARGET-REPLY-DELAY) fields within MULTIPLE-RETRANSMITTING-ADDRESSES by subtracting NODE-DELAY parameter.
+  + right before broadcasting each modified packet - further modify all DELAY (including TARGET-REPLY-DELAY) fields within MULTIPLE-RETRANSMITTING-ADDRESSES by subtracting `(INCOMING-LINK-DELAY+OUTGOING-LINK-DELAY)` (using their respective DELAY-UNITs).
 If resulting value is <0, it is made equal to 0.

-If Retransmitting Device generates Routing-Error, then it MUST be delayed until time of TARGET-REPLY-DELAY + FORWARD-TO-SANTA-DELAY (taking into account corresponding units).
-If this time has already passed - Routing-Error is transferred with a random delay (from 0 to NODE-RANDOM-DELAY) from now.
+If Retransmitting Device generates Routing-Error, then it MUST be delayed until time of TARGET-REPLY-DELAY + FORWARD-TO-SANTA-DELAY (using corresponding DELAY-UNITs for calculations).
+If this time has already passed - Routing-Error is transferred with a random delay (from 0 to NODE-MAX-RANDOM-DELAY, using NODE-MAX-RANDOM-DELAY-UNIT for calculations) from now.

 On target Device, Samp-From-Santa-Data-Packet waits until reply payload is ready (which is almost immediately if IS-PROBE is set, including 'discovery' packets, see below), then it is processed as follows:

-* if TARGET-DELAY (expressed in DELAY-UNITs) has not passed yet, Device waits until TARGET-DELAY passes
+* if TARGET-DELAY (expressed in DELAY-UNITs) has not passed yet, Device waits until it passes

   + if the incoming packet has TARGET-COLLECT-LAST-HOPS flag set (which is normally set for all the packets which have IS-PROBE flag), then target Device traces all the incoming packets addressed to it and having the same REQUEST-ID and makes a list extra-last-hops consisting of LAST-HOP headers from all of them
   + when sending Samp-To-Santa-Data-Or-Error-Packet reply back, target Device adds LAST-INCOMING-HOP extra header for LAST-HOP within incoming packet, *plus* LAST-INCOMING-HOP headers for extra-last-hops (if such list exists, see above)